How COVID-19 Will Change the Way Offices Are Designed

 - Ann Forsyth, Harvard Graduate School of Design

-Although this may be the first time in our generation that design has been fundamentally transformed by a virus, it is certainly not the first time in human history.
+Although the coronavirus may have been the first time in our generation that design had been fundamentally transformed by a virus, it was certainly not the first time in human history.
 New York’s infrastructure moved away from the infection-prone tenement housing of the 19th century and London’s infrastructure was reformed following the 1954 cholera epidemic.

-As the world takes an important pause, it is a great time for architects to innovate and come up with new ideas for designing shared and public spaces, especially large offices, schools, government buildings and health-care facilities.
+Architects now innovate to come up with new ideas for designing shared and public spaces, especially large offices, schools, government buildings and health-care facilities.

 The open office trend was already declining before the COVID-19 crisis and new trends, such as the ‘deep-work chambers’ put forth by architect David Dewane of Chicago, have been on the rise.
 Nearly everyone is predicting that public spaces will see increased automation in order to minimize the spread of infectious disease.
 This means we will see widespread implementation of touchless technologies such as automatic doors, voice controls, cell phone controlled devices and other technologies that minimize direct contact.